About the Program

 2011 Minnesota Intercollegiate Athletic Conference Champions

-Carleton women’s soccer won back-to-back MIAC regular-season crowns in 2010 and 2011 and claimed the conference playoff title in 2008 and 2009 en route to three consecutive trips to the NCAA Championships from 2008-10.
-In 2011 the Knights were ranked No. 11 in the NSCAA, the highest ranking in program history.
+Carleton women’s soccer has averaged more than 11 wins per season spanning the last decade and including back-to-back MIAC regular-season crowns in 2010 and 2011.
+The Knights also claimed the conference playoff title in 2008 and 2009 en route to three consecutive trips to the NCAA Championships (2008-10).
+During the 2011 conference championships season, the Knights were ranked No. 11 in the nation, the highest ranking in program history.

 Two Knights have received All-America honors in the program’s history, and 13 players have been named to the All-Region team in the last six seasons.
 The squad has also won 15 straight team academic awards, and its 2011-2012 GPA was third among NCAA Division III programs.